Greek

 The production team would like to thank Avion Technical Services Ltd. for their assistance in lighting and sound, along with alumnae Rhianna Pike in music composition and Hana Lawrie in costume design.

-The historical context of Aeschylus’ Persians
+The historical context of Aeschylus’ Oresteia

 Introduction to Greek theatre and festivals